DomiKamu/OhmerPrems/README.md

 - An ***input*** "TRIG." jack, to trigger drum sound for related channel.
 Minimum trigger voltage is +1.7V.
 - Red LED, indicating selected channel (when lit), or when editing channel (while blinking).
-- Volume level (from 0% to 100%, default 50%) can be changed by turning the **rotary encoder**.
+- Volume level (from 0% to 100%, default is always 50%) can be changed by turning the **continuous encoder** (while the channel LED isn't blinking).
+By approaching the mouse cursor near the encoder, the current level is indicated in the dot-matrix display (DMD).
 - Momentary button to select active channel (if its LED is off).
-When pressing button on **already active channel**, the LED turns blink, indicating channel edit.
-The related item to edit also blinks in dot-matrix display (DMD).
-When drum machine name is blinking, press the channel button (again) to change its instrument (drumkit).
-Turn the **rotary encoder** clockwise or counter-clockwise to select next or previous drum machine, or the instrument (drumkit) for current drum machine.
-No need to validate anything, your choice is *immediately applied!* Also, please notice while channel LED is blinking (meaning you're editing active channel), and in case you don't touch the rotary encoder nor any button, the edit mode ends - automatically - after 30 seconds (timeout).
+When pressing button on **already active channel**, its LED blinks, indicating channel edit.
+The related item to edit also blinks in dot-matrix display.
+When the drum machine name is blinking, press the channel button again to change its related instrument (drumkit).
+Turn the encoder clockwise or counter-clockwise to select next or previous drum machine, or the instrument (drumkit).
+No need to validate anything, your choice is *immediately applied!* Also, please notice while channel LED is blinking (meaning you're editing active channel), and in case you don't touch the encoder or any button, the edit mode exits automatically after 30 seconds timeout.
-- An ***output*** jack delivers monophonic audio, it can be connected to a mixer, effect, modulator input...
+- An ***output*** jack delivers monophonic audio, it can be connected to output of VCV's AUDIO module, mixer, audio effect, envelope generator or any modulator you want...

-The dot-matrix display (DMD) reports the current selected channel (number indicated at top-left, channel LED does exactly the same thing), the current loaded drum machine for active (selected) channel, and its current instrument.
+The dot-matrix display reports the current selected channel (number indicated at top-left, channel LED is doing exactly the same thing), the current loaded drum machine for active (selected) channel, and its current instrument.

-Despite one channel can be selected at time (for level changing, or instrument selection), all four channels are able to play simultaneously.
+Despite one channel can be selected at time (for level changing, or instrument selection), all four channels are able to play simultaneously, obviously.

-This module supports monophonic cables only (polyphony is never required for drum element).
+This module supports monophonic cables only (because polyphony is never required for drum element).

 Both *Initialize*, *Randomize* and *Preset* (via .vcvm preset file, or via copy/paste) commands, from module's context-menu (right-click, keyboard shortcuts), are fully supported.

 QuadPercs can operate **from 44.1 to 192 kHz** (free version is limited to max.
-48 kHz, higher sample rates are muted), thanks to external pre-computed sample tables - made by fabulous iZotope softwares suite - who permit to keep the sound quality on every sample rate!
+48 kHz, higher sample rate sounds are muted), thanks to external pre-computed sample tables - made by fabulous iZotope softwares suite - who permit to keep the sound quality at any sample rate!

 ------